 Trail running with dogs

 The beauty of running the trail, instead of walking it, is the ability to cover much more ground in the same amount of time.
 So if you’ve got a high-energy dog, trail running is guaranteed to wipe them out for the rest of the day.
 It’s also great to have a companion when you’re alone and a long way from civilisation.
+For more advice on this, read our top tips for trail running with dogs.

 Hands free dog running kit